chadmichaeleyer/chadmichaeleyer.github.io/calendar-year.markdown

 * 18:30 - 19:30: Not Attending – Music Library Work (Oakland Presbyterian)
 * 18:50 - 21:13: Flight: B6 2323 from DCA to MCO
+* 19:00 - 21:30: Not Attending – Rehearsal, Bahia Shrine Drum and Bugle Corps
 * 19:30 - 21:45: Not Attending – Rehearsal, Sanctuary Choir (Oakland Presbyterian)

 ### 2017-04-06 (Thu):